-A native of Corning, New York, Liz has called Hartsville, South Carolina, her home for over twenty years.
+A native of Corning, New York, Liz has called Hartsville, South Carolina, her home for over thirty years.
 Her interest in writing began when she first worked at the Corning Leader newspaper as an advertising designer.
 But it wasn't until she completed a writing course years later from the Children’s Institute of Literature in Connecticut that she learned the finer points of fiction and non-fiction writing for early readers and young teens.

-In her spare time, she putters around the house and garden, loves to read adventure books, dabbles in a few arts and crafts.
+In her spare time, she putters around the house and garden, loves to read adventure books, dabbles in a few crafts.
 She continues to write for adults and children with the promise of future publications, reads to elementary students in the persona of Granny Kate, and offers her time and talents to numerous charitable and community organizations.

 And last, but not least, she shares her life with memories of her loving husband, Johnny and their sweet cat, McDuffie – the inspiration for her first book.